-You’re about an hour away from the house, your road trip has just begun, and you realize it–you’ve left your *insert essential item here* at home!
+You’re about an hour away from the house, your road trip has just begun, and you realize it–you’ve left you *insert essential item here* at home!
 Hopefully, you’ve never been there, but most of us have.
-Maybe it was your sunglasses, your hat, or something more dire like your contact solution or your kid's favorite blanket.
-Regardless, road-trip planning is all about preparation, from the stops you visit the things you pack.
+Maybe it was your sunglasses, your hat, or something more dire like your contact solution or your kid’s favorite blanket.
+Regardless, road-trip planning is all about preparation, from the stops you visit to the things you pack.

 What You Should Keep In Your Car For Road-Trips

 Packing for a road trip is challenging, whether it’s just you heading out for a vacation or you and the kids.
 You may think you’re good to go if you’ve packed clothes, toothbrushes, and medications into a suitcase.
 However, the unique thing about road trips is that your car gets to travel with you.
 Why not use this space to your advantage by packing a few things into your car?
 And we don’t mean your suitcase–there are items you should always have in your vehicle at the read.
 Some things should go into the hotel with you or be in your bag during an excursion, but these things should stay in the car.

 - Extra water bottles.
 You should always have a case of water bottles in your car, just in case you’re waiting on tow or in desperate need.
 This should not be the water you reach for when you’re a little thirsty, and there’s a gas station up ahead–it should be water reserved for when there are no other options.

 - An extra bottle of sunscreen.
 Your extra bottle of sunscreen will come in handy more often than you think.
 Sunscreen is the first thing we forget at home, on the side of a pool or a boat.
 Having an extra bottle of this and bug spray at all times is useful!